KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

                 if (TotalPubkeyNormalInputs(vintx, ownerPubkey) > 0 || TotalPubkeyCCInputs(vintx, ownerPubkey) > 0) {
 ```

-If this transaction represents owner activity, reset the lastest txid to this current txid.
+If this transaction represents owner activity, reset the latest txid to this current txid.

 Set the flag for the transaction opreturn.